My-UofE/ECM1410-Workshop03-Instructions/README.md

 Hint.
 Use a nested-loop like the following to iterate over the rows (outer loop) and columns (inner loop)

+e.g the one below will print a square grid, and you can adapt this to draw the triangular pattern shown.

 ```
 // Outer loop to print each of the rows
 for (int row = 1; row <= size; row++) {